aws-samples/aws-deeplearning-labs/README.md

 kubectl get ingress -n istio-system

-Youc can use the ingress URL to authenticate and login to Kubeflow.
+You can use the ingress URL to authenticate and login to Kubeflow.

 # Deletion/Roll-Back steps-